 3. Completed at least one year of a counseling practicum prior to beginning our training program.

 4. Be available to work Wednesdays from 10:00-2:00 when most of the center administrative meetings and training seminars are scheduled.

 Applicants should submit a cover letter (briefly describing your interest in our site) and a current vita to the Director of Clinical Training (DCT) in your academic department.
 Your DCT will then forward your application materials to our Training Coordinator, Jennifer Young, Ph.D. at firstname.lastname@example.org.
-Applications will be reviewed and selected applicants will be invited to interview with at least two members of the Selection Committee at our center.
+Applications will be reviewed and selected applicants will be invited to interview with at least two members of CAPS Selection Committee .
 Interviews usually last approximately 60 minutes.
-The application deadline is March 1, 2013.
+The application deadline is February 28, 2014.
 There are a limited number of openings for each year's practicum program.
 If you have any questions regarding the Intermediate Practicum Training Program, please contact Jennifer Young, Ph.D. via email email@example.com or by phone (513) 556-0648.